 The KY Building is located in Helsinki, on Pohjoinen Rautatiekatu 21, standing roughly between the School of Business’ main building and the Kamppi Shopping Center.
 The building hosts two party venues: Yläkertsi on the third floor and Alakertsi in the basement.
 The basement is also home for many of KY’s organizations.
-On the third floor, you’ll find KY’s service secretary on Monday and Thursday 15-17.
+On the third floor, you’ll find KY’s service secretary on Fridays 15-17.
 They will be happy to assist you on all KY related matters or act as your supplier for the envied KY products.

 The story of the KY Building